uwegeercken/evaluator/README.md

 e.g. a record from a SQL resultset or a row that contains all fields parsed from a CSV file.
 Using an object that represents a row of attributes or fields will allow you to compare fields against each other.
 Or you may check a field against a defined value.

+You may use the getGroupConnectionLogic() method to retrieve a string representation of the logic and how groups and checks are evaluated.

 Instead of defining lambda expressions for the checks over and over again, you could also put them in a different class or library and use them as static variables.